bbglab/oncodrivefml/docs/source/analysis.rst

 - If the analysis type is ``stop`` (see :ref:`configuration <config indels>`), OncodriveFML assumes you are analysing coding regions.
-  For coding regions, the probability of simulating a frameshift indel depends whether you are analysing using the whole cohort percentages or only the mutations observed in each gene.
+  For coding regions, the probability of simulating a frameshift indel
+	depends on amonwhether you are analysing using the whole cohort percentages or only the mutations observed in each gene.

   - When using :ref:`exomic frameshift probabilities <exomic frameshift rate>` OncodriveFML computes how many indels you observe, and how many of those fall into the region you are analysing (which should be coding).
-Amonst the mapped indels OncodriveFML distinguishes between frameshift and in frame indels.
+Among the mapped indels OncodriveFML distinguishes between frameshift and in-frame indels.
     The ratio of frameshift indels against the total amount of mutations is used to compute :math:`p_{frameshift indel}`.